cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Topographic stresses are generally opposed to the tectonic slip direction, and therefore have to be overcome by tectonic stresses in order to produce the observed rupture patterns.
-This indicates that models suggesting the
+However, models with thrust flats at the base of the faults show topographic loading in the direction of fault slip.
+This is especially apparent in the Qi et al. [2011] model, where the thrust flat is very broad.
+If such faults are able to accumulate shear stresses and transfer them to the higher and steeper faults, topographic stresses may contribute to the observed coseismic slip.

 ## Tectonic stresses, $\mu$, $\phi$

 ### Direction and magnitude of tectonic stresses
 The maximum tectonic stress $\sigma^T_1$ is consistently oriented roughly E-W in our results.
-This orientation is oblique to the Longmen Shan, which produces oblique (right-lateral and reverse sense) shear on the Beichuan fault. $T_2$ is ~N-S oriented, and is only slightly larger than lithostatic pressure.
-This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements near the rupture zone (Figure \ref{fig:lms_map}), mostly from borehole breakout data from 2-5 km depth [Heidbach et al., 2009].
-It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [Cui et al., 2014] [check on this!
+This orientation is oblique to the Longmen Shan, which produces oblique (right-lateral and reverse sense) shear on the Beichuan fault.
+$\sigma^T_2$ is ~N-S oriented, and is only slightly larger than lithostatic pressure.
+This stress configuration is compatible with the observed kinematics of the Wenchuan faults, and in close agreement pre-earthquake stress measurements near the rupture zone (Figure \ref{fig:lms_stress_map}), mostly from borehole breakout data from 2-5 km depth [Heidbach et al., 2009], which is the zone of maximum slip in the coseismic slip models.
+It is somewhat discrepant with stress orientations estimated at ~800 m depth adjacent to the Beichuan fault in the WFSD-1 borehole of the Wenchuan Earthquake Fault Scientific Drilling Project several years after the 2008 earthquake [Cui et al., 2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. *check on this!
 At this depth, the results may not be that different!
-Look at magnitudes as well!].
+Look at magnitudes as well!*

 However, the orientation of the tectonic (and total) stresses near the Wenchuan faults shows a larger difference with the stresses that can be inferred from